 half a stick of celery, finely chopped

-1 tomato, diced at 1 cm
+1 tomato, diced at 1 cmbunch of celery leaves, chopped into squares of 1 cm

 400 g can of white beans, drained